pothos-dev/react-zeno/README.md

 })
 ```

+### Redux DevTools Integration

+`StoreInstance`s will automatically connect to a Redux DevTools Extension in the Browser, if available.

+It is possible to pass configuration for the Integration to `createStoreClass` and overwrite it in `createInstance`.

+It is currently not possible to send Messages from the DevTools to the Store, but this feature [can be added](#sending-messages-from-redux-devtools-extensions) if requested.

 ### Creating additional store instances

 You can call `createInstance` on a `StoreClass` to create a new copy of the state.